universalsafetyformat/usf_website/README.md

 Do deploy the website run `./deploy.sh` in the root of the repository.
 This will rebuild the website with hugo and push the changes to the github pages repository.

-The github pages repository is included as a submodule to seperate the source code and the generate HTML, therefor please commit once more after you have ran the deploy script.
+The github pages repository is included as a submodule to seperate the source code and the generate HTML, therefore please commit once more after you have ran the deploy script.